evoko/zendesk-theme/README.md

 For deploying changes to production we use the [Zendesk GitHub integration](https://support.zendesk.com/hc/en-us/community/posts/360004400007), the workflow can be summarized to:

 1. Increment the `version` in [`manifest.json`](manifest.json) (without this Zendesk won't recognize an update).
-2. Commit your changes and merge your branch to the master branch.
+2. Commit your changes and merge your branch to the main branch.
 3. In the [Zendesk Guide theming center](https://support.evoko.se/theming) press **Update from GitHub**.
 4. Changes should now be live! 🎉

-If you'd like to test your changes on a live website (instead of [Local previewing](#local-previewing)) before updating production then you could keep the changes on a separate branch than master and import the theme to the [Sandbox environment](https://erm.zendesk.com/agent/admin/sandbox).